-We know our neonatal dads need support and we aim to provide that.
 When a baby is admitted to neonatal care, there is a lot of focus on mum.
 She may be unwell after the birth and receiving care from the midwives.
-Neonatal dads struggle yet we find that more mums are reaching out for help than dads.
-It also seems easier for mums to access support.
+We know that dads and partners struggle yet we find that more mums are reaching out for help than dads.
+Dads also tell us it feels easier for mums to access support and they don’t know where to start.
 Men tend to hide their feelings which can result in Post Traumatic Stress Disorder later down the line.
-We want to ensure our neonatal dads have an accessible support network.
+We want to ensure neonatal dads have an accessible support network.

 My son was born very early at 24 weeks gestation.
 He was born in a very bad way… in a breech position and my wife had a large bleed leading to our son swallowing a lot of her blood.
 He was tiny, weighing 1lb 7oz.

 I was completely petrified the day he was born.
 It was like my worst nightmare but it was real.
 Just after my son was born I listened to the medical team as they connected him to a ventilator, lines and monitors.
 My wife was unconscious and the midwife was panicking due to the amount of blood she had lost.
 Then the beeps from the medical devices connected to my son became weaker and weaker until they stopped.
 There must have been a team of 15 medical staff in the room but all was completely silent.
 I was praying so hard my hands turned white and I remember thinking that this just cannot happen.
 I am still haunted by this day now and the thought that I could have lost my wife and little boy, fills me with a fear that I’ve never felt before.

 Despite my son’s very early arrival and having a long list of severe medical issues he managed to pull through against all odds.
 We had a long and stressful stay in NICU and he came home on oxygen.
 After only a few days home he was rushed back into hospital after catching a cold.
 Our son remained on oxygen for 1 year which was challenging for me.